 - Some things you don’t want to change, or simply can’t.
 So, in descending order of importance:

 - The suspension is expensive, contributing up to $2000 of the cost of a good MTB/eMTB.
 Go for the best components you can.
+It is often where compromises are made.
+If you are and always will be a conservative sort of rider, it might matter less.

 - Wheels matter.
 Typically the more you pay, the better wheels and tyres you will get.
 Look for tubeless ready rims and tyres on a quality rig.
 A good set of wheels can cost up to $4000 for carbon fibre.
 Good wheels are robust AND comfortable, and provide a good mount for your tubeless tyres.
 Why tubeless?
 Comfort, traction, lower rolling resistance and better puncture protection especially in rocky or rooty terrain.